tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab01/README.md

 - Threads state in Java:
   ![java thread states](../../../../../../res/lab01/java-thread-states.png)
   - **non-runnable (blocked)**: this is the state when the thread is still alive, but is currently not eligible to run
-  - **parking**: threads are being parked because it does not have a permission to execute.
-Once permission is granted the thread will be unparked and execute.
+  - **parking**: threads are being parked because it does not have permission to execute.
+Once permission is granted the thread will be unparked and executed.
   - ref: [stackoverflow discussion](https://stackoverflow.com/questions/27406200/visualvm-thread-states)